 Each topic statement contains the title and message of a LibraryThing member who requested book suggestions, as well as the name of the discussion in which the message was posted.
 The topic statements are enriched with a user profile of the topic creator, which contains information about the books catalogued by these members, including tags and ratings.
 In addition, there is a large set of 94,000 anonymised user profiles from LibraryThing, which can be used to derive recommendations based on collaborative filtering.
 The topics and user profiles for 2014 are available on the Document Collection page.

 The goal of the Interactive SBS task is to investigate how book searchers deal with professional metadata and user-generated content at different stages on the search process.
 For the task, we provide two book search interfaces and two tasks, one goal-oriented and one non-goal task.
 Participating teams have to recruit a minimum of 20 users.
 The user data (interaction logs and questionnaire data) are shared among all participating teams that manage to recruit at least 20 users.
-We are still working out the details for the user interfaces and research protocol and will publish more details soon.
+Registration details are below.

 For questions regarding this track, please contact firstname.lastname@example.org